Fire and rescue services

 Only use registered taxis and limousines.
 If you can, arrange these through your hotel.

-Take care when travelling alone at night.
-See Safety
+Take care when travelling alone at night (see Safety).

-Safety and maintenance standards can be unreliable.
+Public transport is limited.
+Safety and maintenance standards of public transport can be unreliable.

-There are security risks with using public transport.
-See Safety
+There are security risks with using public transport (see 'Safety').

 Ferry travel is risky due to generally low safety standards and adverse weather.